About Cooper Pest Solutions

 When the new millennium hit, Rick was named to the 2001 Leadership Class from PCT Magazine, and asked to edit the chapter on bed bugs in the 9th edition of one of the industry’s most well respected text book reference, “The Mallis Handbook of Pest Control.”
 By January of 2002, Cooper officially re-entered the Termite industry, and Rick developed the first Carpenter Ant program in the country where treatment is exclusively from outside the building using insect baits.
 One year later, Cooper Pest Control was named as one of PCT’s Top 100 Pest Control Companies in the United States and exceeded 3 million in annual sales.
 In the same year, Rick was featured in a New York Times article about his Carpenter Ant baiting.
 He also served on the NPMA Quality Pro committee to develop a good housekeeping seal for the Pest Control industry.

 In April of 2018, Cooper Pest Solutions moved to a new headquarters in the Lawrence Shopping Center, remaining a staple of Lawrenceville commerce.
 The old gym was renovated into a functional office space complete with chemical storage, training and meeting rooms, as well as room for all office staff.
 That same year, Cooper Pest Solutions was acquired by the Terminix International Company.
 Now backed by a successful national brand, Cooper Pest Solutions is able to explore even more opportunities for growth and learning.
-The staff is led by Branch Manager David Burgess, a Cooper veteran and pest control expert.
 As a part of the Terminix family, Cooper Pest Solutions continues to flourish.